 What are the Borderless Scholars services?

-- Workshops & events specific to undocumented students
+- Specialized Workshops and events speciffically created for undocumented students

 What are the requirements to participate as a Borderless Scholar?